-- 7.4 We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name. - 7.5 The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions. - 7.6 Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage.
-However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras. - 7.7 Staff are not permitted to use their own mobile devices to take pictures of students in the school. - 7.8 Staff can bring their mobile devices into school but these must not be used or in sight during student contact time - 7.9 Visitors to the school must be reminded when signing in that they cannot have their mobile phones out during student contact time
+- 7.4 We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name. - 7.5 The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions. - 7.6 Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage. - 7.7 Staff can bring their mobile devices into school but these must not be used during student contact time

+7.8 Visitors to the school must be reminded when signing in that they cannot have their mobile phones out during student contact time